 If a user enters a valid address, then the system will trigger the interaction that is set in the Connections tab.
-By default it is a Fallback connection which is set to 'do nothing'.
-In this case the bot will give a Bot message again.
-If you change the Fallback then the system will redirect a user to another interaction after a correct address format has been entered.
+Otherwise, by default, the Fallback connection is set to 'do nothing'.
+In this case, the bot will give the same message again.
+If you change the Fallback connection then the system will redirect a user to another interaction after a correct address format has been entered.

 The same goes for connections: if you add a simple or NLP connection, and if a user's response matches the conditions of one of the connections, then the system will redirect a user to another interaction.

-In order to see the full extracted address in the Test chat, press the 'Highlighted extracted data' button.
+In order to see the full extracted address in the Test chat, press the 'Highlight extracted data' button.

-Make sure you have checked the 'Highlighted extracted data' box in the interaction cell (or during creating the interaction):
+Make sure you have checked the 'Highlight extracted data' box in the interaction cell (or during creating the interaction):

 This functionality allows you to ask users to share their live location.

-Live location is supported in the following channels: Facebook Messenger (mobile), Skype, Line, Webchat, Line, Viber and Telegram.
+Live location is supported in the following channels: Facebook Messenger (mobile), Skype, Line, Webchat, Viber and Telegram.
 In Facebook Messenger and Skype users can share their location by using Attach -> Location functionality of the app.

 Tick the 'Allow live location?' checkbox to enable/disable the 'Share location' feature.
 In the 'Button name' field you can change the name of the button that will appear in the chat.

-When the feature is enabled, your end-users will see the button in the chat when they go this interaction:
+When the feature is enabled, your end-users will see the button in the chat when they go to this interaction:

 If you enable ‘share location’ and a user goes to the address extraction interaction when using the Telegram channel, then the system will substitute all the items from the Persistent Menu with the 'Share location' button.
 The items will return back once the user leaves the interaction.

 Upon pressing the button the system begins connecting to Google Maps.